Mieruko-chan Episode 6 Review – Quick Summary

 The Supernatural is Supra-Natural

 Though if those images comfort you, please ignore what I just said.
 I’ve always preferred to know the truth, even if it’s terrifying or uncomfortable.
-I wouldn’t wish that on anyone!
+But I wouldn’t wish it on anyone!

 What I’m trying to say is that the supernatural is terrifying.
 It challenges one’s sanity.
 Saying it’s alien doesn’t cover it.
 Words don’t describe it.
 Supernatural beings are beyond us